 The IRAM node in Grenoble

 IRAM (Institut de Radio-Astronomie Millimétrique) is an international institute supported by the Max Planck Society (Germany), the CNRS (France), and the IGN (Spain).
-The institute is operating the 30-m Pico-Veleta antenna and the Plateau de Bure mm-interferometer.
-The construction of NOEMA, the successor to the Plateau de Bure observatory, has now started.
-The IRAM ARC node activities are built on the in-house experience with user support and on the involvement of the institute in the ALMA design and construction phases (in particular the development of the ALMA real-time Telescope Calibration software).
+The institute is operating the 30-m Pico-Veleta antenna and the NOEMA mm-interferometer.